maarten-pennings/303WIFILC01/6-webcfg/readme.md

 If that fails it will flash the built-in LED 5 times very rapidly.

-If it succeeds downloading the file and parsing the number `x` on cell A1, it will flash the built-in LED 1 time very rapidly, and the `x` times very slowly.
+If it succeeds downloading the file and parsing the number `x` on cell A1, it will flash the built-in LED 1 time very rapidly, and then `x` times very slowly.

 This is a session where I change cell A1 of the spreadsheet while the firmware is running.